storopoli/storopoli.github.io/content/posts/2024-03-23-dead-man-switch/index.md

 > For the stupid smelly nerds that want to go beyond the
 > ["JUST MAKE A FUCKING .EXE AND GIVE IT TO ME"](https://github.com/sherlock-project/sherlock/issues/2019).

-Before we dive into the code, here are the **depedencies** that I am using.
+Before we dive into the code, here are the **dependencies** that I am using.
 I've tried to keep them to a minimum, since I want this to be a dead-simple program.
 This also helps with reducing the incidence of bugs and narrowing the